The Dewarists: Episode 9 – Sacred Science

-Episode 10 - Masti Ki Basti
+Episode 10 – Masti Ki Basti

 This was filmed in Shillong, Meghalaya.
 Raghu Dixit and Rewben Mashangva, known as The King of Naga Folk Blues, recorded the song Masti Ki Basti.

-Season Two (2012)
+Season 2 (2012)

-Episode 1 - Let Go
+Episode 1 – Let Go

 The episode features the emotive acoustics of British singer-songwriter Fin Greenall and the soulful voice of Shafqat Amanat Ali Khan from Pakistan.
 They experience Mumbai through the eyes of their hosts Salim-Sulaiman, the prolific Bollywood composer duo.

-Episode 2 - Tom, Dick & Harry
+Episode 2 – Tom, Dick & Harry

 This episode is on a powerful droll satire penned by the outspoken English rapper, teacher, poet and journalist, Akala, and the equally versatile Piyush Mishra.
 This episode is shot in the Andaman and Nicobar islands.

-Episode 3 - Today
+Episode 3 – Today

 This episode features Shaa'ir + Func and La Pongal.
 They create a high octane folktronica.
 This episode was shot in Chennai.

-Episode 4 - Make Love
+Episode 4 – Make Love

 This episode features Thermal and a Quarter, Adil & Vasundhara, with their bluesy rhythms and Ashwin Srinivasan on flutes.
 This episode was shot at Bangalore.

-Episode 5 - Gypsy
+Episode 5 – Gypsy

 This episode features Anoushka Shankar on sitar, Sanjeev Shankar on shehnai, and Pirashanna Thevarajah on percussion.
 This episode was filmed in New Delhi.

-Episode 6 - Altitude
+Episode 6 – Altitude

 This episode features the fusion band Advaita and Electronica artist Dualist Inquiry.
 This episode was shot in Shimla.

-Episode 7 - Qutub Minar
+Episode 7 – Qutub Minar

 The song tells a (fictional) story of a man who decides to relocate the monument of Qutub Minar from Delhi to Imphal.
 It features singer and songwriter Akhu, who collaborates with the Asian Dub Foundation.

-Episode 8 - Bangla Bass
+Episode 8 – Bangla Bass

 In this episode, American rapper Brooklyn Shanti and Indian actor-musician Mou Sultana create a track with DJ Nucleya about the city Kolkata.

-Episode 9 - Maati
+Episode 9 – Maati

 In this episode, award-winning percussionist Trilok Gurtu teams up with electronic folk duo Hari + Sukhmani in their hometown of Chandigarh.
 Maati is an ambient folk song that is set to the poetry of 18th century Sufi poet Bulleh Shah.
 The song has been given a range of sounds thanks to the percussive genius of Trilok Gurtu.

-Episode 10 - The Minstrel's Tale
+Episode 10 – The Minstrel's Tale

 Papon and Karsh Kale, from Season 1, come together with Carl Barat (from The Libertines and Dirty Pretty Things) for the season's finale.
 This is the first Dewarists episode shot outside India, in Aberfeldy, Scotland.
 It also features a trip to the Dewars distillery plant.

-Season Three (2013)
+Season 3 (2013)

-Episode 1 - Suspended
+Episode 1 – Suspended

-This episode features Monica Dogra of indie rock outfit, Shaair+Func a photographer and light specialist, Eric Pare, and Prashant Mistry of one of UK's electro bass outfits, Engine-EarZ Experiment.
+This episode features Monica Dogra of indie rock outfit, Shaair+Func a photographer and light specialist, Eric Paré, and Prashant Mistry of one of UK's electro bass outfits, Engine-EarZ Experiment.
 This is the first episode of the new season of The Dewarists and explores the theme of duality.
 Set in the snow-capped hills of Manali, the music video, Suspended, was a stirring amalgamation of light painting and electronic music.